All Theodore Roosevelt’s children had some of his qualities, but Ethel was more like her mother than any of them.

 In 1913, when Ethel was twenty-two, she married Dr. Richard Derby, and moved to Oyster Bay, on Long Island, near the family home at Sagamore Hill.
-They would have four children.
+They had four children.

 When World War I began in Europe, Ethel began to “come into her own.”
 Dick had volunteered his medical and surgical expertise overseas in France, and Ethel, leaving their baby with her parents, joined him, working as a volunteer nurse in the American Ambulance Hospital.
 (While the four sons of Theodore Roosevelt always get credit for joining the army long before the US entered World War I, it was actually Ethel who enlisted first.)
 It is also where she began her close and lifelong association with the American Red Cross.

 The experience of nursing stood her in excellent stead.
 There would be many tragedies in her family where her steadfastness and quiet strength were needed.
 Her oldest son died of blood poisoning when he was only eight.
-The trauma of losing a child plunged Dick Derby into a deep depression that lasted for several years.
-It would fall to Ethel to maintain the household, the finances and the rest of the family.
+That trauma plunged Dick Derby into a deep depression that lasted for several years.
+It fell to Ethel to maintain the household, the finances and the rest of the family.

 Ethel Roosevelt Derby, the “Family Glue”

-Ethel would always be close to all her siblings, as well as to her mother.
-In 1919, her youngest brother Quentin died, followed shortly afterward by Theodore.
-It would be Ethel that the family would turn to for quiet advice, for comfort and for the balance that every family needs.
+Ethel was always close to her siblings, as well as to her mother.
+In 1918, her youngest brother Quentin died, followed shortly afterward by Theodore.
+It was to Ethel that the family again turned for quiet advice, for comfort and for the balance that every family needs.
 She was closest to her brother Kermit, the most sensitive of all Theodore’s cubs, with a lifelong tendency toward melancholy – and liquor.

-It was Ethel to whom her mother Edith would turn in her advancing years.
+It was Ethel to whom her mother Edith turned in her advancing years.
 She had lost a son in the First World War, and she would lose two more (Ted and Kermit) in the Second War.
 When Edith Roosevelt died at 87 in 1948, Ethel and Alice (who had never been particularly close) vowed to remain in better touch.
-Her other remaining sibling, Archie Roosevelt, ultra-conservative in his politics, would always be more estranged from the family fold.
+Her other remaining sibling, Archie Roosevelt, ultra-conservative in his politics, was always more estranged from the family fold.
 Ethel loved her brother dearly, but found herself making “the family excuses” for his shrill tone.